cornell-brg/pymtl-tut-hls/README.md

 Getting Started: Population Count Example
 --------------------------------------------------------------------------

-Let's demonstrate the overall flow using the following simple population count (PopCount) kernel in `PopCount.cpp`.
+Let's demonstrate the overall flow using the the simple population count (PopCount) example in `$TOPDIR/PopCount/PopCount1`.
+Let's look at the following kernel in `PopCount.cpp`.

 ```
 void PopCount(ap_uint<N> x, int &num) {